MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 # osu! program files

 ![The file structure of osu!'s installation folder, on Windows and macOS](img/files.png "The file structure of osu!'s installation folder, on Windows and macOS")

-The osu! program files are a set of files that run osu! and keep track of different activities as user's play
+The osu! program files are a set of files that run osu! and keep track of different activities as user's play.

 ### Installation Paths ###
 osu! is installed in the following locations, by default: